RWeissmandl/Find_local_restaurants/README.md

 - This app has no error handling.
 I would use "try/except" to do basic error handling.
 - This app has no tests.
 I would use pytest to create tests, for example, one test would be to assert status.code == 200.
 - An added feature could be to allow users to specify how many restarants to return.
 This app is hardcoded to return 10.

-# Unclear

-The json response included multiple items for some of the requested data points.
-For example, address included city and lon/lat.
-Cuisines returned values for a variety of factors.
-Instructions specified clearly that a 'huge list of data' should not be returned.
-Therefore, I picked out the essential elements only.